 Source: Gandhi and Marr, Uniting Infectious Disease and Physical Science Principles on the Importance of Face Masksfor COVID-19, Med (2020), https://doi.org/10.1016/j.medj.2020.12.008

 A properly fitting mask acts as an effect barrier between you, the wearer, and the airborne virus particles.
-There is lots of science behind face masks.
-Some face masks, like the N95 masks, took 10 years to develop in order to filter small particles.
+There is lots of science behind the fabrication of face masks.
+Some face masks, like the N95 masks, took 10 years to develop in order to effectively filter small particles.

 In a commentary published on 16-Mar-20, Lisa Brosseau, a leading expert on respiratory protection and infectious diseases and Emeritus Professor (retired) from the University of Illinois at Chicago, and presently based at the Center for Infectious Disease Research & Policy (CIDRP) cautioned folk to be guided by the science when it came to making determinations on SARS-CoV-2 transmission and the utility of face masks.